drstearns/tutorials/src/gojson/index.md

 {"Top":10,"Left":20,"Width":30,"Height":40}
 ```

 Since the JSON keys are named the same as the struct fields, they all start with a capital letter.
 This is legal JSON, but it's counter to the JavaScript convention of using `camelCased` property names.
-Thankfully, Go allows us to customize the JSON encoding, including changing the names of the keys used in the generated JSON.
+Thankfully, Go allows us to customize the JSON encoding, including changing the names of the keys.

 For example, say we want the JSON keys to be `top`, `left`, `width`, and `height`.
 We can add "tags" to the struct fields to provide these different key names: